NordicWayInterchange/interchange/README.md

 enables crowdsourcing of traffic data.
 Nordic Way partners send traffic information to the broker in the form of AMQP messages.
 These messages are distributed to subscribing partners.

+Messages are produced and exchanged over AMQP 1.0.
+Message content is not examined, but all messages must provide header attributes as specified in the client specification.
+Send us a message to get the specification.

+Traffic message formats supported are DATEX, DENM and IVI.

 ![Interchange architecture](/diagrams/interchange_architecture.png)

+More Tecnichal information on this open source implementation of the interchange node is found on the [Github Wiki](https://github.com/NordicWayInterchange/interchange/wiki)

 Additional information about the Nordic Way Interchange Node can be found [here](https://www.nordicway.net/).